non-clinical jobs for occupational therapists

 If you want to switch gears, you’ve got a bit of work ahead, but it’s all very possible!
 You’ll want to explore what is right for you, and then be sure to search for the right jobs in the right places.
 The last thing you need to do is launch another career that you find unfulfilling.

-A great place to start is with my flagship course, Non-Clinical 101.
-For each of the 25 non-clinical career paths we cover, you’ll find numerous job titles and focuses, several non-clinical resume and cover letter templates, interviewing tips, and guidance on which skills and strengths best position you for the work.
+A great place to start is with our flagship course, Non-Clinical 101.
+For each of the non-clinical career paths we cover, you’ll find numerous job titles and focuses, several non-clinical resume and cover letter templates, interviewing tips, and guidance on which skills and strengths best position you for the work.
 Plus, you’ll find personalized assessments to help you determine your own superpowers, not to mention interviewing strategies and proven tips to negotiate a higher salary in your new job!

 non-clinical-101-ad